bsautner/com.nimbits/README.md

 All fields are optional except the timestamp.
 You record many Values into a Data Point where they are stored.
 Based on rules you configure, incoming values may be ignored (such as noise from a sensor), trigger calculations, relayed to other servers etc.

+With the API, you POST value objects that can trigger events like high alters, or run a rule like a webhook based on the incoming data.
+You can then perform GET requests to download a series of data based on filter criteria such as a date range.

 ## Project Structure